PHPirates/kotlin-template-project/readme.md

 It makes use of
 * Kotlin
 * Kotlin Script Gradle or Gradle Kotlin DSL
+* JaCoCo for generating test reports
+* Coveralls which takes the JaCoCo report and shows some statistics

 There are tests using
 * kotlintest (will be run by Gradle since kotlintest 3)